Skip To Main Content

 • Uses indicators such as "Exceeds the Standards," "Meets the Standards," "Approaching the Standards," and "Limited Progress to the Standards" to reflect student understanding and progress.

-3. Why might my child receive a "2" or "Approaching Expectations" score?
+2. Why might my child receive a "2" or "Approaching the standard" score?

 Receiving a "2" indicates that your child is making progress toward the standard but has not yet achieved full proficiency.
 This score reflects partial understanding and is a normal part of the learning process.
 It shows that your child is on the right path and making progress towards meeting the standard.